-Making student loan payments on top of a pile of other bills is difficult for many people.
-As a result, more than one million student loan borrowers go into default every year.
+Making these payments on top of other financial responsibilities can be challenging.
+As a result, more than 1 million student loan borrowers go into default every year.

 Furthermore, a study by the Federal Reserve found nearly one in five student loan recipients were at least 90 days behind on payments.